hbmatt/gallery-app-starter/README.md

 ```

 To change the favicon for the app, replace the default favicon.ico in the [/public](public) directory.

+## Deploying to Host

+TBA, but will cover how to deploy this site to Neocities (both manually and through GitHub actions) and GitHub pages.

 ## Credits
 Based off of [Firegram Tutorial](https://www.youtube.com/watch?v=vUe91uOx7R0).
 Keypress hook from https://usehooks.com/useKeyPress/.
 [Authentication tutorial](https://www.newline.co/@satansdeer/firebase-authentication-with-react--4c45a17b) used.